John A. Tibbits: Career

 On July 2, 1881, Tibbits, along with John C. Turner (a colleague from the publishing company Tibbits established to replace Ruddock's businesses) and John McGinley, began The Day, under the company John A. Tibbits & Co., located at 52 Bank Street in what is now the Downtown New London Historic District.
-Tibbits was the editor and publisher of the newspaper and wrote several reports; his family sold The Day to Theodore Bodenwein, a former apprentice of the paper, in 1891.
+Tibbits was the editor and publisher of the newspaper and wrote several reports; his family sold The Day to Theodore Bodenwein, who used to work for the paper, in 1891.
 Tibbits also was involved in real estate and insurance in New London.

 Thomas M. Waller, who ran in the 1882 Connecticut gubernatorial election as a Democrat; Tibbits heavily criticized Waller but later re-established a law firm with him.

-Tibbits' law firm with Waller eventually broke up.
+Tibbits and Waller, his law firm partner, eventually fell out and discontinued their legal partnership.
 Tibbits, as a Republican, criticized Waller and his candidacy as a Democrat in the 1882 Connecticut gubernatorial election, accusing him of hypocrisy and betraying the working class.
-Eventually, Tibbits, Waller, and Waller's son, Tracey, established another law firm in spite of their political differences, which dissolved again on August 18, 1887, as the group became separated geographically.
+Eventually, Tibbits, Waller, and Waller's son, Tracey, established another law firm in spite of their political differences, which lasted until on August 18, 1887, as the group became separated geographically.
 Waller won his campaign and served as governor of Connecticut until president Grover Cleveland appointed him to serve as consul to Bradford, England, in 1885.
 Although Tibbits ran for the Republican nomination in the 1886 Connecticut gubernatorial election, Phineas C. Lounsbury, who eventually won the election, was nominated instead.
 President Benjamin Harrison would later, in 1889, nominate Tibbits to the same consular position as Waller.
+Tibbits left his post and went back to New London in 1893.

 Personal life and death

 Tibbits was a Roman Catholic convert.
 He married his wife, Lydia Dennis, on February 18, 1869; the two had one son, John Dennis Tibbits.

-Tibbits died on July 22, 1893, in New London, Connecticut, after an illness.
+Tibbits suffered from Bright's disease, and died on July 22, 1893, in New London, Connecticut, after an illness.
 He was buried in Cedar Grove Cemetery.